Benefits

 - Åland

 When you travel to another EEA country to look for work, you may be entitled to keep your unemployment benefit (dagpenger) from Norway for up to 3 months.
-In order for this to apply to you, you must have been fully unemployed and entitled to unemployment benefit for at least 4 weeks before departure.
+In order for this to apply to you, you must have been fully unemployed and registered as a job seeker for at least 4 weeks before departure.

 If you are travelling with your spouse or cohabitant who found a job in another EEA country, you do not need to have been entitled to unemployment benefit for 4 weeks before departure.